 Decorative painters like myself, really appreciate this alternate wood surface.
 However, it too needs to be prepared before you can paint on it.

 If the MDF surface has areas that have been routered or cut you will need to sand those areas a little.
-See that intricate laser cut lacework on the large snowflake wall plaque?
+See that intricate laser cut lacework on the large snowflake wall plaque above?
 This is where you'd need to do some light sanding.
 The flat surface itself is very smooth so you wouldn’t need to sand that part.